franny1615/MAUI.Bootstrap/README.md

     .StaticBorderColor(BootstrapColors.Secondary) // the default border color
     .CornerRadius(16)
     .StrokeThickness(DeviceInfo.Current.Platform == DevicePlatform.iOS ?
 8 : 4) // thickness of border
-    .CornerRadius(12) // border radius
+    .Inset(8) // default is 8, defines the padding of rectangle that is drawn .Blur(0) // default is 0, whe larger than zero will blur the filled path .CornerRadius(12) // border radius
     .GradientColors([ // your gradient colors
         BootstrapColors.Primary,